 At the Detroit Zoo

 A pair of common elands – the largest African species of antelope – arrived in 2012 after a 29-year hiatus.
 Brad, the larger of the two, was born in 2008, and his half-sister Clover was born in 2007.
-They can be found basking in the sun or grazing on grass in their African Grasslands habitat across from the zebras.
+They can be found basking in the sun or grazing on grass in their African Forest habitat across from the zebras.

 The eland is both the largest and slowest antelope in the world.